Mona's 440 Club: Union Street, Columbus Avenue

 Over the time, the vision of the club changed.
 The couple hired singing waitresses, and some of the female waitresses dressed in male drag.
 The bar became modeled after other successful female impersonation or drag clubs like Finnochio's.
 In 1936, the San Francisco Chronicle published a "Cocktailing, Dancing, and Dining."
 In the guide, Mona's was described as a "bohemian" club, which was a coded way of describing it as sexually unconventional.
 The bar became the first openly lesbian club that was geared towards the local gay community as opposed to gay tourists.
 Mona's marketed itself as a place "where girls can be boys" and featured female wait staff and entertainers dressed in tuxedos.

-As many other lesbian and gay bar owners were, Mona was arrested under the premise of keeping a ‘disorderly house’.
-Military servicemen were patrons to these bars as well, but Prohibition and queer mongering worried them and kept them from attending the well-known gay spaces in San Francisco.
+Similar to many other lesbian and gay bar owners, Mona was arrested under the premise of keeping a "disorderly house".
+Military servicemen were patrons to these bars as well, but Prohibition and queer-mongering worried them and kept them from attending the well-known gay spaces in San Francisco.